 - A foster program for animals in domestic violence situations.

 - Dog training classes for dogs and puppies.

-- A Wildlife Rehabilitation Center that provides rescue, rehabilitation, and release for 5,000 wild animals annually, at our Milwaukee Campus.
+- The Wildlife Rehabilitation Center, which provides rescue, rehabilitation, and release for roughly 5,000 wild animals annually at our Milwaukee Campus.

 Compassion, respect, and kindness.
 We are compassionate, respectful, and kind, in every interaction with every person and every animal.
 In a world where rancor is often seen in public discourse and in the animal welfare community, our commitment to compassion, respect, and kindness sets us apart.